Nambu--Jona-Lasinio model with a fractal inspired coupling: Standard and fractal NJL models

 It is important to stress that the use of the fractal inspired coupling leads to a $q$-exponential running coupling which renormalizes the gap equation.
 In Ref.~\cite{Rozynek:2015zca}, a q\gls{njl} model was proposed through a statistical approach, where the Tsallis entropy~\cite{Tsallis:1987eu} was used in Eq.~(\ref{eq:cond}) to extend the \gls{njl} model.
-Here we adopted a different approach, using the dynamical aspects of the \gls{qcd} incorporating the fractal structure through the effective coupling.
-This approach leads to a nonextensive version of the \gls{njl} model as well.
-It would be interesting to study the similarities between the q\gls{njl} model from Ref.~\cite{Rozynek:2015zca} and the fNJL model proposed here.
-However, in the present work we will follow a different path.
+This model was extended to include the Polyakov loop (qPNJL) in Ref.~\cite{Zhao:2020xob}.
+Other related works include Ref.~\cite{Mitra:2017cib}, where it was introduced an effective coupling from a transport approach by calculating the thermal mass from semi-classical transport theory inspired by non-additive statistics.
+In Ref.~\cite{Islam:2023zpl}, the effective mass was computed from another type of qNJL model and its variation was studied along with thermal and magnetic effects and different values of the entropic index $q$.
+It would be interesting to study the similarities between the q\gls{njl} models studied in these references and the \gls{fnjl} model proposed here.
+On the one hand, let us stress that in these references the parameter $\lambda$ turns out to be connected to the temperature.
+However, the fundamental point of the present work is to show how a renormalized interaction can emerge from a fractal QCD vacuum, an approach that leads to a nonextensive version of the \gls{njl} model as well.
+On the other hand, in the present work we will follow a different path.
 Since our approach allows us to connect the entropic index, $q$, to the fundamental parameters of the QFT, as the number of flavours and colours in \gls{qcd}, we will investigate the behaviour of the f\gls{njl} model when the parameter $q$ changes, and then we will associate this to different QFTs, where the number of flavours and colours may differ from those of the \gls{qcd}.
-The model presented in Ref.~\cite{Rozynek:2015zca} was extended to include the Polyakov loop (qPNJL)~\cite{Zhao:2020xob}, and the use of the fractal-inspired coupling adopted here can be easily applied to the qPNJL model as well.
-A more detailed comparison between the present model and those proposed in Refs.~\cite{Rozynek:2015zca,Zhao:2020xob} will be presented elsewhere.
+A more detailed comparison between our fractal model and those proposed in Refs.~\cite{Rozynek:2015zca,Zhao:2020xob,Mitra:2017cib,Islam:2023zpl} will be carried out soon.

+Our fractal inspired approach may also be extended to the three-flavour NJL model under the assumption that all interactions handled in the mean field approximation are affected in the same way.
+In this case, we would have two effective running couplings in the three-flavour NJL model.
+We will present the fractal three-flavour model in a forthcoming work.